 Choose to reside away from the city centre and your wallet will thank you.
 A few extra minutes spent commuting on the metro or other public transport options can translate into significant savings.

-Baixa, with its pulsating heart in the very center of Lisbon, is a prime choice for visitors seeking the quintessential Lisbon experience.
+Baixa, with its pulsating heart in the very center of Lisbon, is a prime choice for first time visitors seeking the quintessential Lisbon experience.

 Stretching from Rossio Square (Praça Dom Pedro IV) with its iconic Rua da Prata and Rua Áurea, all the way to the riverfront Praça do Comércio, this district is comfortably nestled between Bairro Alto and Chiado on one side, and the Alfama and Castello districts on the other.